LLNL/lbann/README.md

 cuBLAS), taking advantage of tightly coupled accelerators, low-latency high bandwidth networking, node-local NVRAM storage, and high bandwidth parallel file systems.
-We have also developed an open source asynchronous all-reduce library called Aluminum (https://github.com/LLNL/Aluminum), that provides efficient MPI implementations of communication algorithms that are optimized for deep learning training patterns, provide GPU-accelerated reduction kernels, and compose with OpenMP threaded code bases.
+We have also developed an open source asynchronous all-reduce library called [Aluminum](https://github.com/LLNL/Aluminum), that provides efficient MPI implementations of communication algorithms that are optimized for deep learning training patterns, provide GPU-accelerated reduction kernels, and compose with OpenMP threaded code bases.
 Aluminum also